AishwaryaSivaraman/COMET/readme.md

 3. Install Solvers
 `pip install z3-solver`
 Download optimathsat (http://optimathsat.disi.unitn.it/pages/download-js.html) and add it to your environment path.
-Check installation by running `optimathsat -version`
+Check the installation by running `optimathsat -version`

 ## Onboarding a Neural Network
 To run on example networks skip ahead.
 To onboard your neural network

-0. You need a trained baseline ReLU neural network model (model.h5), weights and bias as csv files.
+0. You need a trained baseline ReLU neural network model (model.h5), weights, and bias as csv files.

 1. `cp templates/template.txt configurations/<dataset_name>.txt` and configure COMET for your dataset.

 2. `cp templates/DeepModel_Template.py src/Models/DeepModel_<dataset_name>.py` and fill in the code blocks (#TODO: CODE BLOCK) in `make_data` function for COMET to interact with your model.

 ## Monotonicity Verification
-Once you have setup your neural network, you can verify if it is monotonic using:
+Once you have set up your neural network, you can verify if it is monotonic using:

 `python src/COMET.py configurations/<config_file>.txt --mode verifier`.